dothidden/writeups/content/glacierctf_2023/flipper.md

 }
 ```

 If we check Ghidra, we can see the addresses for every instruction.
 Remember, these should be the real addresses as well, as no PIE/PIC/ASLR is implemented in our OS.
-Here is the last 3 instructions from the function above:
+Here are the last 3 instructions from the function above:
 ```
 						 LAB_ffffffff8012ef47                            XREF[4]:     ffffffff8012ee71(j),
 																					  ffffffff8012eebf(j),
 																					  ffffffff8012ef08(j),
 																					  ffffffff8012ef3e(j)
  ffffffff8012ef47 b8 00 00        MOV        EAX,0x0
                   00 00
 						 LAB_ffffffff8012ef4c                            XREF[1]:     ffffffff8012ef45(j)
  ffffffff8012ef4c c9              LEAVE
  ffffffff8012ef4d c3              RET